-The program was barre3’s greatest January campaign success so far.
+The campaign was barre3’s greatest January program success so far.
 18,861 people signed up, which crushed our goal of 15,000 and left last year’s total of 12,502 in the dust!

-“I realized that I’ve gone a few weeks without doing a single workout...it’s just too hard to stay motivated without having some kind of goal or motivation to go to the website.”
+“I realized that I’d gone a few weeks without doing a single workout...it’s hard to stay motivated.”

 Cancellation Survey Respondent